 Reading this blog is like watching a movie that is grossly miscast, in which Jason Y. Ng casts himself as a main character.
 Some outspoken but unkind natives would call Jason Y. Ng a carpetbagger.
 Some would say he is " 唔 怕 羞 ".
 And some, growing up under British rule, would consider him a "Westerner/British poser".
 No one should have fear of him disrupting the status quo; Jason Y. Ng's interest in Hong Kong is primarily a commercial one, which is marketing a name and an image.

-Though Jason Y. Ng cannot speak nor understand Mandarin, he bills himself as a China-and-HK-relation expert of sort.
-Speaking English with Jason Y. Ng's type of speech patterns and his conspicuous accent, however at the same time displaying his ostentatious Western bearing is strangely puzzling to us.
-In this fast changing time, if Jason Y. Ng likes to keep on enjoying his well-paying job and lifestyle, there is a distinct possibility that he will need to polish his Cantonese and learn to speak Mandarin soon.
-Many international job-seekers coming to this part of the world these days are respectful to the local culture and fluent in Mandarin.
+Though Jason Y. Ng cannot speak nor understand Mandarin, he bills himself as a China-and-HK-relation expert of sorts.
+Speaking English with Jason Y. Ng's peculiar accent and in his conspicuous speech patterns, however at the same time displaying his ostentatious Western bearing is strangely puzzling to us.

 To Jason Y. Ng: 入屋叫人 入廟拜神 .